 Visual sensitivity refers to the quality of the view and how sensitive it is to the proposed change.
-In some cases, visual sensitivity also relates to the direction of the view and where it can be viewed from (such as a resident's living room).
+In some cases, visual sensitivity also relates to the direction of the view and where it can be viewed (such as a resident's living room).

-The visual sensitivity is determined by identifying the sensitivity of each viewpoint and receiver and categorising the scenic quality of the area in view.
+You determine visual sensitivity by identifying the sensitivity of each viewpoint and receiver and categorising the scenic quality of the area in view.